 Often, a bulky dressing or plastic cup is placed over the penis to protect the surgical area.
 A urinary catheter (a tube used to drain urine from the bladder) will be put through the dressing so urine can flow into the diaper.

 Your child will be encouraged to drink fluids so that he will urinate.
 Urinating will keep pressure from building up in the urethra.

 Your child may be given medicine to relieve pain.
 Most of the time, the child can leave the hospital the same day as the surgery.
-If you live a long way from the hospital, you may want to stay in a hotel near the hospital the first night.
+If you live a long way from the hospital, you may want to stay in a hotel near the hospital for the first night after the surgery.

-Your healthcare provider will explain how to take care of your son at home after leaving the hospital.
+Your provider will explain how to take care of your child at home after leaving the hospital .